LeafScan-G21/Web-app/README.md

 ## Contributing

 PRs are welcome.
 Please keep UI changes consistent with the green theme and framer-motion patterns used across pages.

-## License

-This repository does not currently include a license file.
-Add one (e.g., MIT) if you plan to open-source the project.